mike-weiner/display-event-locations-tec/README.md

 4. Deactivate & Re-Activate The Events Calendar plugin to have the changes be reflected

 ## Notice
-Note: You much deactivate The Events Calendar plugin itself after disabling or enabling this plugin for the changes to be reflected on the front-end.
+Note: You must de-activate The Events Calendar plugin itself after disabling or enabling this plugin for the changes to be reflected on the front-end.